browserengineering/book/book/accessibility.md

         w = device_px(INPUT_WIDTH_PX, zoom)
 ```

-Now fire up the browser and try to zoom some pages.
+Fire up the browser and try to zoom some pages.
 Everything should layout
 quite well when zoomed, and text will naturally flow into multiple lines
 as needed.